-Where did the Anima Christi Prayer Originate From?
+Where Did the Anima Christi Prayer Originate?

 When the Anima Christi prayer is translated from Latin to English it means “Soul of Christ.”
 The Anima Christi prayer is a profoundly Christ-centered prayer that is often recited after Holy Communion.
 In this prayer we call on the Soul of Christ to save us and redeem us and then we praise Him from the depths of our hearts.
 You can listen to Anima Christi being prayed in Latin by Dylan Drego, a very beautiful language and prayer.